Avalice/AvaliceOnline/faq.md

 Character Appearance*: (required, unless you have a picture handy) Character Strengths and Weaknesses: (Keep it balanced) Special Skills and Abilities*: (Doctor, ace pilot, etc; or if they have any abilities, which level?)
+Core Motivations: (What motivates them?
+What do they truly care about?
+See below.)
 Bio / Personality:
 Backstory:
 Other Info: (Anything that doesn't fit into the previous fields)